treysis/TTconv/README.md

 for answering my questions on named pipes, strings, pointers, and all the other stuff I couldn't figure out on my own.

+- The crowd at digital-eliteboard.net and gpsurl.com for providing me the necessary resources for TomTom devices, testing, and valuable feedback, potentially (actually, not really) putting their devices at risk.

 ------------------------------------------------------------------------
 Changelog:

+#### v12 (07-05-2020): ####
+- Open source release (GPLv3)

 #### v11 (08-06-2019): ####
 - minor code optimizations to ttconv